-Inspired by a fashion plate, the “Brighton” pattern focuses on the Victorian Bustle days, in-particular the Natural Form Era of the 1880s.
+Inspired by a fashion plate, the “Brighton” pattern, by Karen Lorraine Design, focuses on the Victorian Bustle days, in-particular the Natural Form Era of the 1880s.
 The Brighton ensemble is made up of four pieces: the Bodice/Jacket, Foundation/Underskirt, Overskirt, and a detachable Train.
 With options for boning the Bodice, and instructions for mini-pleated trims and bustle ties, this pattern allows your doll to be beautifully reminiscent of a stylish time in history.

 The Foundation Skirt creates the base of this outfit, while also being a stunning skirt within its own right.
 With a side placket opening and a gored-skirt, this piece flares charmingly over the 18-inch doll.
 The addition of historic bustle ties and knee casing lends authenticity to the outfit, while also helping to create the bustle effect.
 Optional mini-pleating around the hemline adds further authenticity as well as providing structure and texture.